 - Bridal fashion blogs and educational platforms

-- Styling guides for body types and occasions
+- Styling guides based on body types and occasions

 | Draping Style | Description | Occasion Suitability |